-ChatGPT’s conversation list is stored centrally by OpenAI’s backend — Web, iOS, macOS, Android, and Windows clients are all just different viewports on the same data.
-So “Web has it, app doesn’t” almost always means the two surfaces are connected to different “account / workspace / chat type” combinations, not that the backend actually lost anything.
+ChatGPT’s conversation list is stored centrally by OpenAI’s backend.
+The web app, iOS, macOS, Android, and Windows clients are all just different viewports onto the same data.
+So “the web has it, the app doesn’t” almost always means the two surfaces are pointed at a different account, workspace, or chat type, not that the backend lost anything.

 Common causes

-1. The two surfaces are logged into different email addresses
+1. The two surfaces are signed in with different accounts

-The most common miss: “I signed into Web with Google but into the app with Apple.”
-Those are two separate OpenAI users — conversations won’t cross between them.
-Google + Apple, personal + work email, and even A@gmail.com + a@gmail.com (Gmail aliases) all count as different accounts.
+The most common miss: “I signed into the web with Google but into the app with Apple.”
+Even when both wallets point at the same inbox, ChatGPT treats each sign-in method as a separate OpenAI user, and conversations do not cross between them.
+Google vs Apple, personal vs work email, and even A@gmail.com vs a@gmail.com (Gmail dot/case aliases) all resolve to different accounts.

 3. That conversation was a Temporary Chat

-4. App build too old — never pulled the latest schema
+4. App build too old to pull the current list

 6. The conversation was deleted, not unsynced